 The purpose of the Student Leadership Council (SLC) is to empower and support student leaders in fostering a vibrant and inclusive school community that prioritizes student voice, engagement and positive change around our Four Pillars: Academics, Athletics, Arts and Service.
-There are four students chosen in each grade level to represent each pillar and one faculty appointed Grade 12 student for each pillar for a total of 20 student representatives who serve the community for one school year.
-Students meet twice a week with their Faculty Advisor.
+Students volunteer to be chosen for the organization and are required with membership to participate in various activities throughout the school year; including school spirit-related activities, town hall meetings with students, and cooperation with both administration and parents in regard to events in the school.
+Membership in SLC operates on a rotating basis with grade levels and changes throughout the year.
+Students will meet each day during advisory with the SLC leader.